-There are a ton of incredible basement lighting ideas to brighten up your finished or unfinished basement the way you’ve always wanted.
+There are a ton of incredible basement lighting ideas to brighten up the finished or unfinished basement in your house.
 I’ve looked at hundreds of lights and fixtures and designs to find the ones that will bring the best warmth and light to your downstairs space.
-Whether you’re redecorating your existing space or finishing out your basement (see also Cool Unfinished Basement Ideas for any Remodeling Budget), there is something here for everyone.
+Whether you’re redecorating your existing space or finishing out your basement, there is something here for everyone.

 No matter what kind of basement you have or design you’ve got in mind, I guarantee I’ve got the perfect lighting solution for you right here.
 With my ideas for basement lighting below, you will make the bottom floor of your home the envy of every other room in no time.